 700 TAMPA RD.
-Palm Harbor, FL 34683 USA (727) 785-8733

-For HELP, Questions or Comments email:
+Palm Harbor, FL 34683 USA (727) 785-8733 For HELP, Questions or Comments email:

 support@radiosforoldcars.com

 CONGRATULATIONS!
 You have one of the most unique and sophisticated radios ever built!
 It is designed to preserve the original fit, functions and appearance of your radio while providing the best of the latest digital technology.
-The modern features that were not available when your vehicle was new are cleverly disguised so that they are functional and easily accessible, but are not visible.
+The more modern features that were not available when your vehicle was new are cleverly disguised so that they are functional and easily accessible, but are not visible.
 The face, knobs and pushbuttons are designed and manufactured to look and feel just like the original.
-The dial scale looks like the original.
-In the Bluetooth® mode there is a blue indicator in the center of the dial.
-The indicator has multiple uses.
+There is a small indicator in the upper right corner of the dial glass.
+In the AM mode it will be red, in the FM mode it will be green and will turn orange when the radio detects a stereo station.
+It also serves as a tuning indicator.
+In the Bluetooth mode this indicator has multiple uses.
 Please take a few minutes to read this manual and familiarize yourself with all of the features of this radio.
 Although this radio is considerably smaller than the original, it will fit in the dash without any alterations.
 The radio is designed to work well with the original antenna.
 Do not use the original speakers.
 They will not handle the power or the frequency range of this radio.